gregoryverghese/PySlide/README.md

 This library provides functionality to preprocess histolpathological whole slide images.
 Digital whole slides are super high resolution images of a physical tissue specimen that has been removed during surgery for assessment by a pathologist.
 These specimens are stored on glass slides and scanned using a biological scanner to produce an image around the size of 100,000x100,000 pixels (1gb-4gb).

 Due to their large memory footprint, analysing the images computationally can be a complex task, particularly in the contect of machine learning.
-A number of approaches have been explored to ease the memory burden including tiling the image into smaller more manageable patches.
+Libraries such as openslide provide a nice framework to open and work with these images in languages like python but lack a richer set of functions for more advanced preprocessing amnd analysis.
+This library is the beginnings of a comprehensive framework to work and manipulate WSIs particularly with a focus on machine learning.
+For example, A number of approaches have been explored to ease the memory burden for training ml wholeslide image datasets including tiling the image into smaller more manageable patches.
 This library provides, a hopefully, simple way to perform such techniques and save down the resultant files.
 Functionality includes:

+* a wrapper around openslides OpenSlide class to include annotations
 * patching methods to split the image into smaller tiles
 * generating mask representations of images for segmentation tasks
 * measuring class imbalance and calculating weights